Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion: Theoretical framework

-When calculating $NA$ elastic scattering amplitudes, the leading order term $\widehat{U}_{\mathrm{p}}$ does not directly enter a Lippmann-Schwinger type integral equation for the transition amplitude for $NA$ scattering.
-To obtain the Watson optical potential $U_p(\bm{q},\bm{\mathcal{K}}_{NA}; \epsilon)$, an additional integral equation needs to be solved~\cite{Baker:2023uzx},
+When calculating $NA$ elastic scattering amplitudes, the leading order term in the spectator expansion, $\widehat{U}_{\mathrm{p}}$, does not directly enter a Lippmann-Schwinger type integral equation for the transition amplitude for $NA$ scattering. \IR{To obtain the correct Watson optical potential $U_p(\bm{q},\bm{\mathcal{K}}_{NA}; \epsilon)$ that enters the $NA$ scattering equation, an additional step needs to be carried out.
+According to Ref.~\cite{Baker:2023uzx} the term $\widehat{U}_{\mathrm{p}}$ is comprised of a sum over proton and neutron densities folded with the corresponding proton-neutron (pn) and proton-proton (pp) Wolfenstein amplitudes.
+For each term an additional integral equation is solved,

-where, for simplicity, the momentum variables are omitted.
-Here, $G_0(E)$ is the free $NA$ propagator and $P$ is a projector on the ground state.
+where $\alpha$ indicates either proton or neutron contributions.
+The Watson optical potential is then given by the two contributions.
+A detailed derivation is given in Ref.~\cite{Chinn:1993zza}. } For simplicity, the momentum variables are omitted in Eq.~(\ref{eq:watson}).
+The free $NA$ propagator is give by $G_0(E)$ and $P$ is a projector on the ground state.
 As pointed out in Ref.~\cite{Baker:2023uzx}, for solving the scattering problem, the reference energy separating bound and continuum states is chosen such that the ground state energy is set to zero, implying that the energies referring to the target Hamiltonian in $G_0 (E)$ are excitation energies of the target.
-The Watson optical potential is required to properly account for the difference between proton and neutron densities, along with the corresponding proton-proton and neutron-proton $NN$ amplitudes.
+The Watson optical potential is required to properly account for the difference between proton and neutron densities \IR{folded with} the corresponding proton-proton and neutron-proton $NN$ amplitudes.
 This becomes important when predicting scattering observables for nuclei closer to the dripline, where the neutron and proton numbers differ.
 For proton-nucleus scattering calculations, the Coulomb interaction between the projectile and the target is included using the exact momentum space formulation described in Ref.~\cite{Chinn:1991jb}.